uConsole OS directory

 CM4 NixOS unspecified source thread, forgejo, GitHub

-There are undocumented CM4 ClockworkPi OS releases in this Google Drive folder, including one newer (v3.0) than the latest known release (v2.1).
+There are some CM4 ClockworkPi OS releases in this Google Drive folder, including one newer (v3.0) than the latest known release (v2.1).

 There is one single non-Linux OS for the uConsole, EwokOS, for which there is a thread and a GitHub repository.
 It’s implied that EwokOS targets the CM4.